 Geodiversitas is a fast-track and peer-reviewed journal, devoted to varied aspects of earth sciences.
 It publishes original research results, in French or English, with emphasis on history of sedimentary basins, paleobiodiversity and paleoenvironments.
-An issue of Geodiversitas may be devoted to a single topic (thematic issues of Geodiversitas) under the responsibility of guest editor(s).
-All articles published in Geodiversitas are compliant with the different nomenclatural codes.
-A copyright assignment will be signed by the authors before publication.
+An issue of Geodiversitas may be devoted to a single topic under the responsibility of guest editor(s) (thematic issues of Geodiversitas).
+All articles published in Geodiversitas are compliant with the different nomenclatural codes (ICZN, ICN).
+A non-exclusive copyright assignment will be signed by the authors before publication.

 Geodiversitas continues as from 1997 the Bulletin du Muséum national d'Histoire naturelle, 4ème série – section C : Sciences de la Terre, Paléontologie, Géologie, Minéralogie.
 From 2018, Geodiversitas is published online only with a continuous flow of publication (fast-track).

 Editor in chief: Didier Merle;